iredmail/docs/en_US/faq/2-iredadmin-pro.restful.api.md

     `name` | display name | `name=My List Name`
     `accessPolicy` | Defines who can send email to this mail alias account | `accessPolicy=public`

+    !!! attention

-    > Note: `accessPolicy` for mail alias account is only available for SQL backends.
+        `accessPolicy` for mail alias account is only available for SQL backends.

     </div>